Start class by reviewing the Recognizing Symmetry – Practice Activity Sheet from the first lesson. Tell students to hold on to their

 Classifying Dihedral Figures

-Distribute the Dihedral Figures – Notes page from the Classifying Symmetry activity sheet and go over each example.
+Distribute the Dihedral Figures – Notes page from the Classifying Symmetry Activity Sheet (Page 2) and go over each example.

 Points to emphasize when going over this page of the activity sheet: